al-amiir/Boutique/README.md

 # Boutique
-e-commerce app, Focuses mainly on:
+an E-commerce app, Focuses mainly on:
   - Fetching Products from commerce.js ( commerce.js is an API-first, headless commerce backend for ultimate eCommerce control. )
   - Add products to the cart
   - Continue purchasing process (checkout)